i can only be

 A longtime staple of Chicago's West Side Blues circuit, singer Mary Lane was born November 23, 1935 in Clarendon, Arkansas.
 After honing her skills in local juke joints in the company of Howlin' Wolf, Robert Nighthawk, Little Junior Parker and James Cotton, Lane relocated to Chicago in 1957; backed by Morris Pejoe, she soon cut her debut single "You Don't Want My Lovin' No More" for the Friendly Five label.
 A favorite among peers for her dulcet tones, she nevertheless did not record again for several decades, remaining virtually unknown outside of the Chicago Blues faithful.

-Jesseca is an award-winning filmmaker and interdisciplinary artist based in Chicago, IL.
-Originally from the Bay Area, she received her BA in Politics from the University of California, Santa Cruz, followed by an MFA in Documentary Media from Northwestern University.
+Jesseca is an award-winning filmmaker and interdisciplinary artist.
 Jesseca was a finalist for the 2016 American Society of Cinematographers’ Vilmos Zsigmond Award and a 2015 Southern Exposure Film Fellow for the Southern Environmental Law Center in Birmingham, AL. Her directorial projects have gone on to show at over 50 festivals worldwide and have garnered numerous awards.
-Jesseca also works as a cinematographer and her images have been screened at the International Documentary Film Festival Amsterdam (IDFA), Hot Docs Film Festival, Chicago International Film Festival, DocLisboa, Sidewalk Film Festival as well as on National Geographic.
-Jesseca currently holds the Filmmaker in Residence position at Northwestern University.
+Jesseca also works as a cinematographer and her images have been screened at the Int’l Documentary Film Festival Amsterdam (IDFA), Hot Docs Film Festival, Chicago Int’l Film Fest, DocLisboa, Sidewalk Film Festival as well as on National Geographic.
+Originally from the Bay Area, she received her BA in Politics from the University of California, Santa Cruz.
+She then moved to the Midwest to earn her MFA in Documentary Media from Northwestern University where she was invited to continue post-MFA as Filmmaker in Residence.
+Jesseca is currently an Assistant Professor in the Department of Communication at the University of Dayton.

 João Queiroga is a Portuguese award-winning director, editor and educator based in New York City.
 His work has been seen internationally including at the International Documentary Film Festival Amsterdam (IDFA), Hot Docs Film Festival, DocLisboa, British Film Institute and many others.
 João holds an MFA in documentary media from Northwestern University's School of Communication.
 He is a Calouste Gulbenkian scholar, a Hoffman scholar, a Davis UWC scholar, and a Fulbright recipient.
 João has taught at Northwestern University in Doha, Qatar, and is currently teaching at New York Film Academy.